microsoft/SuperScaler/ai_simulator/README.md

 ## Project Organization

 * `./doc/`: The detailed document of the AI Simulator.
-* `./examples/`: The tensorflow graph examples, including 4 CNN models and 4 RNN models.
-* `./adapter/`: The source code of the adapter module.
 * `./profiler/`: The source code of the profiler module.
 * `./simulator/`: The source code of the simulator module.
 * `./tests/`: The unit test files used in the AI Simulator.
 * `./Dockerfile`: The Dockerfile used to build the docker environment for the AI Simulator.
 * `./requirements.txt`: The prerequisite Python packages for the AI Simulator.
-* `./run.py`: The command line tool for the AI Simulator.
 * `./READEME.md`: The README file.

 ## Installation